tarunbatra/tarunbatra.github.io/source/_posts/integrating-with-third-party-vendors-what-can-go-wrong.md

 ---
-title: 'Integrating with third-party vendors – What can go wrong'
+title: 'Integrating with third-party vendors – what can go wrong'
 date: 2021-08-30 22:07:07
 tags:
   - architecture